alik-balika/react-color-cycle-app/README.md

       blue, and green
 - [x] User can specify an increment value for each color component that will be added to that component every .25 second
-- [ ] User can see the box containing the fill color change every .25 seconds
+- [x] User can see the box containing the fill color change every .25 seconds
-- [ ] User can only change the color components and their increments when the app is stopped
+- [x] User can only change the color components and their increments when the app is stopped
 - [x] User can start and stop the fill operation using a button whose name changes to 'Start' when stopped and 'Stop' when started
-- [ ] User will receive an warning if something other than hexadecimal digits are entered for the color components
+- [x] User will receive an warning if something other than hexadecimal digits are entered for the color components
+      **(in my solution, user input only allows for hexadecimal digits)**

 ## Bonus features